 Review our state authorization map for the latest information, as these situations can change.

-The U.S. Department of Education requires that any U.S. college or university offering online or distance programs to U.S. citizens in a state where it is not physically located to meet states' requirements to legally offer postsecondary, online education in that state.
+The U.S. Department of Education requires that any U.S. college or university offering online or distance programs to citizens in a state where it is not physically located to meet those other states' requirements to legally offer postsecondary, online education to their residents.

 The regulations for authorization vary from state to state.

 Ball State University, located in Indiana, is currently pursuing authorization from all states, plus the District of Columbia and U.S. territories.

 All online, out-of-state students need to check this map to determine if their states currently allow them to enroll at Ball State.
 Please check regularly for updates.